Today's Articles

 *On this date in 1965, we celebrate the Association for the Advancement of Creative Musicians (AACM).

 The AACM is a nonprofit organization founded in Chicago by pianist Muhal Richard Abrams, pianist Jodie Christian, drummer Steve McCall, and composer Phil Cohran.
-The AACM is devoted "to nurturing, performing, and recording serious, original music," according to its charter.
-It supports and encourages jazz performers, composers, and educators.
+According to its charter, the AACM is devoted "to nurturing, performing, and recording serious, original music. " It supports and encourages jazz performers, composers, and educators.

 Although founded in the jazz tradition, the group's outreach and influence has, according to Larry Blumenfeld, "touched nearly all corners of modern music."
 In the 1960s, jazz music was losing ground (popularity) to rock music, and the founders of the AACM felt that a proactive group of musicians would add creativity and outlet for new music.
-The AACM was centered on an Experimental Band since 1962.
+The AACM has been centered on an experimental band since 1962.
 The musicians were generally steadfast in their commitment to their music despite a lack of performance venues and sometimes indifferent audiences.

 They also strongly connected with St. Louis, Missouri's Black Artists' Group (BAG).
 The AACM has received support from the MacArthur Foundation and Columbia College.
 A Power Stronger Than Itself: The AACM and American Experimental Music by George E. Lewis has been published by the University of Chicago Press (May 2008).
 In 2015, a 50-year retrospective exhibition of art, music, and group-related artifacts, entitled "Free at First," was held at the DuSable Museum of African American History.